- Salmonella Outbreak - Slideshow

 Is it possible to prevent listeriosis?

 Yes, listeriosis can be prevented.
-The CDC recommends the following measures:
+The CDC recommends the following food safety measures:

 - Thoroughly cook raw food from animal sources, such as beef, pork, or poultry.

 - Wash raw vegetables thoroughly (scrub with a clean produce brush in uncontaminated running water) before eating.

 - Keep uncooked meats separate from vegetables and from cooked foods and ready-to-eat foods.

 - Avoid unpasteurized (raw) milk or foods made from unpasteurized milk.